imandra-ai/verified-react/README.md

 ## Viewing instances

 The TicTacToe example is hooked up to Imandra to allow querying and viewing instances.
-To run it, run:
+To start it, from the `verified-react` repo root run:

     imandra-http-server -reason